Menu

 For problems with this webpage Please Contact Beccy Strohm Beccy.Strohm@ksde.gov (785) 296-6602

-Kindergarten Readiness Resources Fact Sheet (PDF) updated March 2025 Kansas Kindergarten Readiness Snapshot Fact Sheet (Spring 2025) (PDF)
+Kindergarten Readiness Resources Fact Sheet (PDF) updated March 2025 Kansas Kindergarten Readiness Snapshot Fact Sheet (2026-2027) (PDF)

 Kindergarten in Kansas English (PDF) Kindergarten in Kansas Spanish (PDF) Kindergarten in Kansas Arabic (PDF) Kindergarten in Kansas Burmese (PDF) Kindergarten in Kansas Swahili (PDF) Kindergarten in Kansas Vietnamese (PDF)